 Crescent Hotel & Ghost Hunters

 For the Ghost Hunter fans out there you might remember this location as one of the shows most interesting episodes.
-[NOTE: Ghost Hunters is BACK!!
-Now on A&E and being led by Grant….happy day!!]

 The episode where Grant and Jason saw a figure in their IR camera.

 I know I watched that episode and had chills, but nothing compares to the experience of actually staying at the 1886 Crescent Hotel.

 Built in the late 19th century the hotel has undergone numerous owners and millions of dollars of renovations.

 Today, the hotel is a member of the Historic Hotels of America and even if it didn’t come with its own book of ghost stories, it would still be a delightful place to stay.

 Crescent Hotel Guest Rooms

 The hotel offers 76 guest rooms and a number of cottages that offer guests more private accommodations.

 The hotel has all the amenities one could hope for including a Conservatory, the New Moon Spa and Salon, Crystal Dining Room, Sky Bar Gourmet Pizza (THE place for sunsets and great views), daily activities, bellman, and GHOST TOURS.